k0T0z/gsoc24-blog/_posts/2024-08-05-google-summer-of-code-2024-week-11-and-12-rgm.markdown

 > libunistring.so.5 => /usr/lib/libunistring.so.5 (0x0000796330634000)
 > libblkid.so.1 => /usr/lib/libblkid.so.1 (0x00007963305fb000)

-The not found libraries are all engima-dev libraries.
-I need to export the path to the libraries by adding this line to my ``.bashrc`` file:
+The output indicated that the missing libraries are all related to `enigma-dev`.
+To rectify this, I need to export the path to these libraries by adding the following line to my `.bashrc` file:

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/RadialGM/Submodules/enigma-dev
 ```

-Note: Add your own path to the libraries.

-Now everything is fine:
+*Note: Remember to replace `/path/to` with the actual path to your libraries.*

 > linux-vdso.so.1 (0x000078394efc5000)
 > libpugixml.so.1 => /usr/lib/libpugixml.so.1 (0x000078394ef5f000)